 Domestic Uranium Production Report - Quarterly

-U.S. production of uranium in the first quarter 2013 was 1,147,031 pounds U3O8, up 20 percent from the previous quarter and up 6 percent from the first quarter 2012.
-During the first quarter 2013, U.S. uranium was produced at six U.S. uranium facilities.
+U.S. production of uranium concentrate in the third quarter 2013 was 1,171,278 pounds U3O8, down 16 percent from the previous quarter and up 12 percent from the third quarter 2012.
+Third quarter 2013 uranium production is at its highest level since 1999.
+During the third quarter 2013, U.S. uranium was produced at six U.S. uranium facilities.

 U.S. Uranium Mill in Production (State)

 New during this quarter, Ur-Energy USA's Lost Creek Project in Wyoming became operational but did not process any uranium concentrate.
 In Utah, White Mesa milled alternate feed (other uranium-bearing materials, such as tailings or waste from a nuclear fuel facility) exclusively instead of also milling uranium ore from mines.